Vivek5170/ML_Project/README.md

 ## 4. Model Comparison (with SMOTE)

-Using the SMOTE-resampled dataset, the following models were trained and evaluated using K-Fold cross-validation:
+Using properly pipelined SMOTE within cross-validation, the following models were trained and evaluated using 5-fold stratified cross-validation:

 - Random Forest
 - XGBoost